The Pacific War Online Encyclopedia

 ...
 Realizing that Matsunaga was carrying far too much responsibility on his young shoulders, Tsunoda offered to take him into his own division.
 "I will kick in the gate of Enma, the Lord of Hell.
 Follow to the bottom of Hell," Tsunoda said, borrowing a war cry used by his own former division leader.
 It worked.
 Matsunaga had been virtually paralyzed by depression but agreed to fly again, though not as a leader; he simply needed someone to remove the yoke of responsibility.
 "I do not like Hell," he replied, "but with you, I will go there."

 ...
 During the approach to the Russells, a gaggle of F4U Corsairs attacked Matsunaga's side of the formation.
 He charged at them singlehandedly, leaving the rest of the Zeros to protect the bombers.
 Tsunoda watched in dismay has his friend raced headlong toward the American fighters, knowing instinctively that Matsunaga would not return.

-One recognizes the pattern of depression and irritability, to the point of losing
+One recognizes the pattern of depression and irritability, to the

-the instinct for survival, as evidenced both by the disregard of the threat of
+the instinct for survival, as evidenced both by the disregard of

 execution and the suicidal charge into the enemy.